How to compare dual fuel deals

-Energy companies will often offer a discount for customers who take on both gas and electricity contracts with them, meaning a dual fuel tariff can work out cheaper than getting your gas and electricity from separate suppliers.
+Energy companies will often offer a discount for customers who take on both gas and electricity contracts with them, which means the best dual fuel deals can work out cheaper than getting your gas and electricity from separate suppliers.

-Dual fuel is usually offered as a standard, fixed, or online tariff, so you need to compare everything on offer to work out the best deal.
-If you don’t mind dealing with two suppliers, it’s always worth comparing dual fuel and single fuel tariffs, to work out which will save you the most money.
+Dual fuel is usually offered as a variable, fixed, or online tariff, so you’ll need to compare everything on offer to work out which is the best deal.
+If you don’t mind dealing with two suppliers, it’s worth comparing the best dual fuel energy deals alongside single fuel gas and electricity deals, to work out which will save you the most money.

-There are a few good reasons why it’s worth considering getting your gas and electricity from the same supplier, not least because it’s often more convenient – you’ll only receive bills from one company, and in some cases this will come as a combined, itemised bill.
+There are a few good reasons why it’s worth considering getting your gas and electricity from the same supplier, the most obvious one being because it’s often more convenient to receive bills from just the one company, which may come as a combined, itemised bill.

 Then there’s the dual fuel discount, which most energy suppliers offer as an incentive for you to use them for both your gas and electricity.

-These discounts are usually applied directly, meaning the money will come straight off your monthly or annual bills, but be aware these discounts change from time to time and may vary for each tariff so make sure you check the tariff details before applying.
+These discounts are usually applied directly, meaning the money will come straight off your monthly or annual bills, but be aware these discounts change from time to time and may vary for each tariff so always check the tariff details before applying.

-Can I switch to a dual fuel tariff?
+Can you switch to a dual fuel tariff?

 To get the most accurate results when running a comparison, you need to enter details of your household energy usage, but you’ll still be able to run a comparison even if you don’t have this information to hand.